 As you’ve probably gathered by now, I’m big into trying different experiences that feed my desire to simplify my life from electronics, helping me to seek out the right balance of my on-line and off-line usage.
 I am passionate about finding different ways that work hand in hand with bringing up my young family who needs are that of a mindful and present parent.
 Something which can be lost in all the noise of allowing digital to creep into your every waking moment.
+Unlike a company that might need a mobile phone signal repeater installation for essential business needs, my family does not.

 In this new age of digital connectivity it’s easy to get lost down that rabbit warren of distraction via a plethora of never ending list of gadgets, the smartphone probably being the most prevalent one, as it lures you into ‘being constantly switched on’.